Shaaali/identity-apps/docs/guides/applications/spa/configure-login.md

 In case, you want to implement login from scratch, see how to <a href = "/guides/applications/integrate-public-client">build OpenID Connect login flow manually</a>.

-When configure OpenID Connect based Sign In, you need to know two things:
+When configuring OpenID Connect based sign In, you need to know two things:
 1. [Client ID of the application](#obtain-client-id-of-the-app)
 2. [OpenID Connect endpoints of Asgardeo](#discover-openid-connect-endpoints-of-asgardeo)